 Bringing mindfulness to activities also involves the relationship we have with our thoughts, feelings, and body.

 When we’re mindful, we’re not trying to distract ourselves from the discomfort or negative thoughts about how challenging something is; instead, we bring awareness and curiosity to our experiences in a kind and compassionate way.

 Mindfulness enables us to build our capacity to be with experiences and sensations that we might naturally tend to distract, suppress or try to numb.

 I also want to point out that there is no debate about the physical benefits of running, yoga, music, bubble baths, etc. There is ample research to support this.
 However, engaging in these activities in and of themselves doesn’t necessarily equate to being more mindful or enhancing our ability to concentrate or deal with our feelings.

 I’ve heard so many runners say that they end up injuring themselves because the only way they could feel calm inside was by pushing themselves to total exhaustion.
 The key point here is that the majority of people don’t know how to calm themselves from the inside out.
-We don’t know how the deal with our feelings, discomfort, or repetitive habitual thoughts.
+We don’t know how to deal with our feelings, discomfort, or repetitive habitual thoughts.